sohilww/DotNet-From-Zero-by-Soheil-Karami/docs/DotNetFromZeroBySoheilKarami/docs/Contents/Session1/02-Conditionals-and-Loops/02-for.md

 Write a `for` loop that:

 - Prints numbers from 1 to 20
-- Stops the loop when it reaches the first number divisible by **7**
+- Stops the loop when it reaches the second number divisible by **8**
-- Prints `"Found a multiple of 7!"` before breaking
+- Prints `"Found a multiple of 8!"` before breaking